I’ve been offering financial advice professionally for nearly 40 years. I’m also a millionaire several times over.

 So, who are the big shots wearing the fancy suits and driving the Porsches?
 Often it’s the people who make a living selling stuff to the rich people.

 I can’t remember the last time I wore a fancy suit.
-I’ve never owned a new car, and I live in a house that’s worth about a third of what I could afford.
+I’ve never owned a new car, and I live in a house that’s worth about one-third of what I could afford.

 Diverting your investable cash into things like cars, clothing, vacations and houses you can’t afford will make you look rich now, but prevent you from actually becoming rich later.